poornimajd/Emergency_stop/README.md

-Ros code to brake the vehicle in case of network loss.
+ROS code to brake the vehicle in case of network loss.